Crime Prevention Investment Plan

 Who can apply for funding?

-To be considered for funding, projects must:
+To be considered eligible for funding, the applicant must:

 What are the reporting requirements?